In Merida’s historical center, a new museum demonstrates the ancient ways of the Yucatan kitchen.

 Nearby, an attractive restaurant serves those same dishes, among others.

-This is all part of the Museo de la Gastronomía Yucateca, or Museum of Yucatecan Gastronomy, and it opened just a few days ago.
+This is all part of El Museo de la Gastronomía Yucateca, or the Museum of Yucatecan Gastronomy, and it opened just a few days ago.

 Already, foreign and national tourists have discovered the museum.
 For local visitors, the museum is perhaps paying homage to grandmother’s kitchen.